How Much Does It Cost To Paint A Car A Different Color?

 So, is the cost of painting a car a different color worth it?
 With an average price of a couple of thousand dollars and from a monetary point of view… usuallyno.

-Exceptions might apply: vintage cars, for example, might find their values leaping significantly with a respray.
-This only applies to the most valuable – think Shelby Cobras, Corvette Stingrays, Ford GT40s, etc.
+Exceptions might apply: vintage cars, for example, might find their values jumping substantially with a respray.
+This only applies to the most precious – think Shelby Cobras, Corvette Stingrays, Ford GT40s, etc.

-However, you might want to paint your car a different color just for enjoyment.
+However, you might want to paint your car a distinctive color just for pleasure.
 If you have that much money to spend, why not?
-Your hard-earned cash is yours to do with as you please.
+Your hard-earned cash is yours to do with as you wish.

 There are alternatives to painting your car, such as wrapping.
-This generally works out much cheaper and can be easily removed if necessary.
+This generally works out much less costly and can be easily removed if necessary.

-Is the cost of changing your car’s color worth it?
+Is the cost of modifying your car’s color worth it?
 Well, that’s up to you.

 You Might Love These